pdpipe/pdpipe/README.rst

 * Bin - Convert a continuous valued column to categoric data using binning.
 * Binarize - Convert a categorical column to the several binary columns corresponding to it.
+* MapColVals - Replace column values by a map.
 * ApplyToRows - Generate columns by applying a function to each row.
 * ApplyByCols - Generate columns by applying an element-wise function to columns.
+* ColByFrameFunc - Add a column by applying a dataframe-wide function.
 * AggByCols - Generate columns by applying an series-wise function to columns.
 * Log - Log-transform numeric data, possibly shifting data before.